SchwarzIT/kisshop/README.md

 KIS Shop - Demo for modern Enterprise App Development with Java and Angular

 # How to build and deploy
+The frontend depends on Angular CLI.
+Make shure you have installed @angular/cli (<code>npm install @angular-cli</code>) instead of the deprecated angular-cli.

+1. Run <code>npm install</code> inside the typescript folder (src / main / typescript)
-First run <code>ng build</code> inside the typescript folder (src / main / typescript) and then start the spring application.
+2. Run <code>ng build</code> inside the typescript folder (src / main / typescript)
+3. Start the spring application.

 The angular frontend is available under <code>http://localhost:8080/</code>